guilhermeteodoro/ReusableTableViewCell/README.md

-ReusableTableViewCell
+[iOS] ReusableTableViewCell
 =====================

-A simple example of how I find a way to use resable cells on `UITableView` with homogenuous sizes, contents and highlighting.
+A simple example of how I use reusable cells on a `UITableView` with homogenuous sizes, contents and highlighting.